 40 ft. of movement is above average in D&D and it’s also 10 ft. of movement more than the average PC will have.
 Couple this with the fact that your Tentacle attack has a reach of 10 ft. and you have a creature that has roughly 15 ft. of extra movement compared to the average PC.

-That’s a large amount of movement, in fact if we assume the average PC has 30 ft. of movement, the displacer beast has 1.5x more movement due to the extra movement that the 10 ft. of reach gives it.
+That’s a large amount of movement if we assume the average PC has 30 ft. of movement, the displacer beast has 1.5x more movement due to the extra movement that the 10 ft. of reach gives it.
 I say this because if the displacer beast has a further range away from the target, it has 1 “extra” square it can move while still being able to attack a target on that turn.
-It can use this movement to move away after it attacks or get into a more ideal position for the next round.
+It can use this movement to move away after it attacks or gets into a more ideal position for the next round.

 The Displacer Beast’s Weaknesses